Prosper in a dynamic world

 The lightning striking the aircraft can come as an enormous surprise to passengers, with a huge bang often reported as millions of volts hit the plane.

-Aircraft technology has improved over the years and only in rare cases does lightning cause physical damage to the plane and compromise the safety of the passengers.
+Aircraft technology has improved over the years, and only in rare cases does lightning cause physical damage to the plane or compromise the safety of passengers.

-While most aircraft can function normally after being struck, sometimes pilots may decide to make an emergency landing if displays or systems have been affected by the strike.
+While most aircraft can function normally after being struck, pilots may sometimes choose to make an emergency landing if displays or systems have been affected by the strike.

-Lightning typically hits the plane’s extremities, like the wing tip or the nose of the plane, with the charge exiting from another extremity.
+Lightning typically hits the plane’s extremities, like the wing tip or the nose, before exiting from another extremity.

-Thankfully, planes are great conductors of electricity as they are made of aluminum, copper and other metals, which means the charge can enter and exit the aircraft without impacting the inside of the aircraft and its passengers.
+Thankfully, planes are excellent conductors of electricity, being made of aluminium, copper and other metals.
+This allows the charge to enter and exit the aircraft without affecting the interior or the safety of those on board.

 The fuel tanks and electrical wiring in the aircraft are also protected from lightning strikes in modern aircraft.